rawiriblundell/sh_libpath/README.md

 ## Why

+Well, why not?

 I have spent large parts of my career fixing other people's shell scripts.
-Now, I'm not saying that I'm a scripting god - far from it.
+Now, to be clear and upfront: I'm not saying that I'm a scripting god - far from it.
 I place myself somewhere on the right hand side of Dunning-Kruger's [Mount Stupid](https://psychology.stackexchange.com/questions/17825/what-is-the-primary-source-of-the-mount-stupid-graphic), but I still think that something needs to be done.

 I keep seeing the same mistakes.
 I keep seeing the same anti-patterns.
-I keep seeing the same gnashing of teeth "rawrr use `python`" "arrgglleblarghle... my language of preference is so much better!" etc.  But quite often, shell, and `bash` specifically, *is* the language of the *nix sysadmin.
-It's the language of those who are more on the Ops side of the DevOps spectrum, and quite often `bash` is actually the correct tool for the job.
+I keep seeing the same gnashing of teeth "rawrr use `python`" "arrgglleblarghle... my language of preference is so much better!" etc.  But quite often, shell, and `bash` specifically, *is* the appropriate language for the task at hand.
+It's either the first, the only or the go-to language for many *nix sysadmins, and a lot of Devs approach it with a degree of ignorance.

-The thing about people who clamour for any other language is that they are spoiled: all the nitty gritty code that they rely on is abstracted away; hidden in libraries/modules that they load up with `import` or `use`.
-With shell, there's no solid ecosystem of libraries to depend on, so most scripts are like [inventing the universe](https://www.youtube.com/watch?v=zSgiXGELjbc) every time.
+The thing about people who clamour for any other language is that they are used to being spoiled: all the nitty gritty code that they actually rely on is abstracted away; hidden in libraries/modules that they load up with `import` or `use`.
+With shell, there's no solid ecosystem of libraries to depend on, no `pip` or `CPAN` for `bash`, so most scripts are like [inventing the universe](https://www.youtube.com/watch?v=zSgiXGELjbc) every time.
 This usually leads to the same sub-optimal code being copied and pasted off StackOverflow, and the same sub-optimal practices being spread.

-And if you read a larger script, it'll have a whole bunch of functions, usually taking up 80-90% of the code, and this collation of all the code in one file makes the task of reading the script psychologically more daunting than it need be.
+And if you find yourself reading a larger script, it'll usually have a whole bunch of functions, usually taking up 80-90% of the code, and this collation of all the code in one file, while potentially enabling immense portability, makes the task of reading the script psychologically more daunting than it needs to be.

-If we can abstract a bunch of the usual stuff away to libraries, our scripts will in turn become more robust, easier to read and easier to debug.
+I think that until something like the Oil Shell or NGS gains traction, we can abstract a bunch of the common stuff away to libraries and solidify the code.
+As a result, our scripts will in turn become more robust, safer, easier to read and easier to debug.

 ### Story time to make this totally relatable

 At a former job, I picked up a pre-existing shell script that was somewhat inefficiently written.
-From memory it was a single line script, several thousand characters long, and basically a very long pipeline that was similar to
+From memory it was a very -very- long single line script, several thousand characters long, and basically a very long pipeline that was similar to

 ```bash
 grep -v something | grep -v something-else | grep -v "another thing" | (this continues on and on and on...)
 ```

-I put all of the regexes-to-be-filtered into an array, re-worked the logic a little and threw in a function named `array::join()`.
+I put all of the strings-to-be-filtered into an array, re-worked the logic a little and threw in a function named `array::join()`.
 So the idea was that the script had something like this towards the top:

 ```bash
 strings_to_filter=(